Posted on Leave a comment

 Planting

 They can be planted any time of the year but best to avoid extreme days where frost is expected, storms or very high temperatures.
-Plants from Clivia Market have been grown in shade houses that are not heated so there is no need for them to acclimatise.
+Plants from Clivia Market have been grown in shade houses that are not heated or in outside shaded areas, so there is no need for them to acclimatise.
 Very young seedlings can be fragile and are best kept in a pot until at least 2 years of age (around 5 leaves).
 It is recommended that seedlings in particular are staked to help them to establish.
 A bamboo stake and soft ties are easy to remove in the future when the plant is established.
 This can be determined by gently rocking the base of the plant.
 If there is movement, then the plant has not established yet.
 If the plant feels like it is not moving, then the stake and tie can be removed.

 Soil and watering